Sunnyday-Software/docker-project-manager/README.md

 Here's the execution sequence for clarity:

+1. **Environment File Processing**:
-- Checks the existence and merges `.env` → `.env.local` → `.env.docker`.
+   - Reads and merges variables from `.env` → `.env.local` → input file (specified by `-i`).
+   - Expands any environment variables in the values.

+2. **MD5 Checksum Calculation**:
+   - Scans all directories under `dev/docker`.
-- Computes MD5 checksums for directories under `dev/docker`.
+   - Calculates MD5 checksums for each directory by hashing all files.
+   - Creates environment variables in the format `MD5_DIRECTORYNAME=checksum`.

+3. **System Configuration Detection**:
+   - Detects the operating system and configures platform-specific settings.
+   - On Unix systems, fetches current UID/GID and username.
-- Detects Docker socket and ensures correct mapping.
+   - Detects Docker socket location based on the platform.

+4. **Version Management** (when `-u` is specified):
+   - Compares current MD5 checksums with previously stored values.
+   - If changes are detected, increments the PATCH version number.
+   - Updates version files in the `dev/docker_versions` directory.

+5. **Environment File Generation** (when `-w` is specified):
+   - Combines all variables from previous steps.
+   - Writes the complete environment to the output file (specified by `-o`).

+6. **Docker Command Execution** (when `-r` is specified):
+   - Sets up the Docker command with all environment variables.
+   - Configures Docker socket mapping based on the platform.
-- Executes Docker Compose commands transparently with pre-set correct environment.
+   - Executes the specified Docker command with all arguments.

 ---